-"I think that's the plus of the program, taking rural firefighters and engaging them with that population.
+"I think that's the plus of the taking rural program, firefighters and engaging them with that population.
 It's a small enough community that everyone knows each other.
-There's already a relationship there so-it's not a government agency or an insurance company or something threatening, it's someone who knows them and says, 'Dude, I care about you, Let's work together to make it better."
+There's already а relationship there so-it's not a government agency or an insurance company or something threatening, it's someone who knows them and says, 'Dude, I care about you, Let's work together to make it better.'"